 People can join and leave your stream whenever they want.
 Because I keep talking, people who join have something to listen to when they enter my broadcast, even if they come mid-stream.
 Keeping talking made me that more appreciative of the people who did come in for a chat.
 Learning to talk to myself has also helped my videos be a little more worthwhile for replay viewers.

-Periscope now automatically stores all your broadcasts.
-They're accessible on your profile, and your associated Twitter account, so anyone can view them at any time (unless you delete the individual videos).
+Periscope now automatically stores all your broadcasts, and most of other services can make recordings too.
+In Periscope, they're accessible on your profile, and your associated Twitter account, so anyone can view them at any time (unless you delete the individual videos).

 As you gain more followers you'll notice that you get some "Replay Viewers" as well.
 These are people who couldn't make your live broadcast but are still tuning it to the recording.